Arts and Humanities Research Council

 * Emily Rainsford, The nature of youth activism: Exploring young people who are political active in different institutional settings.

 Before working at the University of Exeter I was RCUK Academic Fellow at the University of Southampton (2008-12), where I was promoted to Senior Lecturer in October 2011.
-Prior to that, I was a research associate at the Centre for the Study of Social and Political Movements, University of Kent.
+Prior to that, I was a research associate at the Centre for the Study of Social and Political Movements, University of Kent (2000-1, 2004-2008 with an ESRC funded PhD 2001-2004).